 Ways to save on grilled chicken for the freezer

-Buy the chicken on sale - This week boneless, skinless breasts and thighs are on sale at Vons, our Safeway affiliate, for $1.97/pound.
+Buy the chicken on sale – This week boneless, skinless breasts and thighs are on sale at Vons, our Safeway affiliate, for $1.97/pound.
+(The lowest I’ve seen however, is 99 cents/pound at ALDI.)
 You can buy packs of just breasts or a combo, so if you don’t want dark meat, pay close attention.
 I bought 8 pounds, knowing that I would be cooking and freezing in bulk.
 I spent $16 on chicken.

 - Light your gas or charcoal grill.